Acklio/schc-over-lorawan/draft-petrov-lpwan-ipv6-schc-over-lorawan.md

 LoRaWAN network and application to identify data.

 A fragmentation session with application payload transfered from device to server, is called uplink fragmentation session.
-It uses FPortUp for data uplink and SCHC control downlinks.
+It uses FPortUpShort or FPortUpLong for data uplink and SCHC control downlinks.
 The other way, a fragmentation session with application payload transfered from server to device, is called downlink fragmentation session.
 It uses FPortDown for uplink and downlinks.

 Those FPorts can use arbitrary values inside the allowed Fport range and must be shared by the end-device, the network server and SCHC gateway.
 The uplink and downlink SCHC ports must be different.
-In order to improve interoperability, it is recommended to use FPortUp = 20 and FportDwn = 21 TODO OGZ: Clarify
+In order to improve interoperability, it is recommended to use:
+* FPortUpShort = 20
+* FPortUpLong = 21
+* FPportDown = 22

+Those are recommended values and are application defined.
+Also application can have multiple fragmentation session between a device and one or several SCHC gateways.
+A set of three Fport values is required for each gateway instance the end-device is required to communicate with.

+The only uplink messages using the FportDwn port are the fragmentation SCHC control messages of a downlink fragmentation session (ex ACKs).
+Similarly, the only downlink messages using the FportUpShort or FportUpShort ports are the fragmentation SCHC control messages of an uplink fragmentation session.

 ## Rule ID management